 In Grand County, Colorado, Wolford Mountain Reservoir is a 1,550-acre lake a few miles north of Kremmling.
 The reservoir is part of the Colorado River watershed and welcomes many visitors to enjoy a large variety of activities in the Wolford Mountain Recreation Area, managed by the Colorado River Water Conservation District.

 Wolford Mountain Reservoir was created when Muddy Creek was dammed in 1996.
-The Ritchard Dam, as it is called, was built at 122 feet tall and 1,910 feet wide.
-In 2015, it was revealed that the Colorado River District had noticed the dam had shifted horizontally.
-However, experts have determined that the dam is safe and does not need any major renovations.
+The Ritchard Dam, as it’s called, was built 122 feet tall and 1,910 feet wide.
+In 2015, it was revealed that the Colorado River District had noticed the dam had shifted horizontally, however, experts have determined that the dam is safe and does not need any major renovations.

 The Wolford Mountain Recreation Area is well maintained with facilities allowing visitors to enjoy many outdoor activities in and around the reservoir.
 There is a large parking area with bathrooms on the west side of Wolford Mountain Reservoir, just off of Highway 40.

 Biking: Across the reservoir from the main parking area, the Wolford Overlook Trail and Little Wolford Mountain Trail permit mountain bike usage.
 The trail system extends eastward, doubling as a popular snowmobile area in the winter.